-The marriage (in 1972, I think I have worked out) to the prestigious doctor, Josef Langer – one of the ‘A-List’ couples of the Czechoslovakia of the 1970s
+The marriage (in 1972, I think I have worked out) to the prestigious doctor, Jaromír Langer – one of the ‘A-List’ couples of the Czechoslovakia of the 1970s

-Valinka in a still of a performance the aforementioned ‘Dávno nejsem hloupá’ on the 1972 TV show, ‘Písničky ke kávě’ – probably her first TV appearance as a married woman, since her wedding ring can clearly be spotted on the third finger of her left hand during a performance of one of the other two songs featured on that show, ‘Pán s loutnou’, the other being ‘Koko’.
+Valinka in a still of a performance the aforementioned ‘Dávno nejsem hloupá’ on the 1972 TV show, ‘Písničky ke kávě’ – probably her first TV appearance as a married woman, since her wedding ring can clearly be spotted on the third finger of her left hand during a performance of one of the other two songs featured on that show, ‘Pán s loutnou’, the other being ‘Koko’ (a cover of The Sweet’s ‘Co-Co’).
 As well as the song Valinka was performing having been a favourite, this moment captured is one of my favourites, too – the very beginning of the performance where she turns to face the camera with an almost Mona Lisa-like smile.